shiltemann/choosegalaxy/README.md

 To add content to the page, the only file you need to edit are the `yaml` files in the `metadata` directory.

-To preview your local changes
+To preview your local changes, make sure you have jekyll installed and run:

 ```
 $ jekyll serve
 ```

-and point your browser to `localhost:4000`
+from the root of the repo, then point your browser to `localhost:4000`

 When you are satisfied with your changes, push your changes to the master branch and the site will be automatically updated